kkkrist/chromium-notifier/README.md

 ### Installing via "Load unpacked extension"

-If it's not possible to enable the extension and a warning tells you "This extension is not listed in the Chrome Web Store and may have been added without your knowledge", try the following:
+If it's not possible to enable the extension and a warning tells you "This extension is not listed in the Chrome Web Store and may have been added without your knowledge" or "crx required proof missing", try the following:

 1. Download and unpack the source code from [the latest release](https://github.com/kkkrist/chromium-notifier/releases/latest) or git-clone the master branch of this repository into a local folder
 2. Navigate to `chrome://extensions`